Thanks for printing! Don't forget to come back to Breda Pest Management for fresh articles!

 The cellulose insulation is treated with a fire retardant that forms a charred surface which, when burned, limits the spread of fire.

-Permanent Pest Protection
+Lifelong Pest Protection

 Roaches, ants, silverfish and other pests like to harborage in your attic.
-The cellulose insulation will control these unwanted invaders permanently.
+The borate cellulose insulation will control these unwanted invaders permanently.

 Year Round Comfort